xmos/fwk_rtos/doc/build_system_guide/macros.rst

 create_upgrade_img_target
 -------------------------

-create_upgrade_img_target creates an xflash image upgrade target for a provided binary
+create_upgrade_img_target creates an xflash image upgrade target for a provided binary for use in DFU

 .. code-block:: cmake